-New rules FATCA establish new rules on conducting future business with US citizens by forcing banks and a range of other institutions to name their clients or apply a 30 percent withholding tax.
+FATCA establish new rules on conducting future business with US citizens by forcing banks and a range of other institutions to name their clients or apply a 30 percent withholding tax.

 Under the Swiss-negotiated version, banks, securities dealers, insurance companies, trustees, foundation and company administrators would need their clients’ permission before they could identify them to the US authorities.